 Item 10 of the provisional agenda

-Specialized Section on Standardization of Dry and Dried Produce
+Specialized Section on Standardization of Dry and Dehydrated Produce

 POST SESSION DOCUMENT – 2 JULY 2019

-Dried coconut kernel pieces *
+Dehydrated coconut kernel pieces *

-Submitted by the secretariat

-The following document is submitted to the Working Party for adoption as the new UNECE Standard for Dried Coconut Kernel pieces.
-It is prepared according to ECE/CTCS/2017/10 section II c and ECE/CTCS/2018/2 section VII a.

 I. Definition of produce

-This standard applies to pieces of peeled and unpeeled, dried coconut kernels pieces (from which the moisture has been removed) from varieties (cultivars) grown from (Cocos nucifera L.) intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
-It does not apply to dried coconut kernel pieces that are salted, sugared, flavoured, roasted or for industrial processing.
+This standard applies to dehydrated pieces of peeled and unpeeled coconut kernels from varieties (cultivars) grown from (Cocos nucifera L.) intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
+It does not apply to dehydrated coconut kernel pieces that are salted, sugared, flavoured, roasted or for industrial processing.

-Dried coconut kernel pieces are made from freshly broken coconuts.
+Dehydrated coconut kernel pieces are made from freshly broken coconuts.
 The kernel must be sufficiently firm and may be fully developed or not fully developed; they may be peeled or un-peeled.

-Dried coconut kernel pieces may be presented in the following styles:
+Dehydrated coconut kernel pieces may be presented in the following styles:

 Desiccated;